rebahama/quiz-game-javascript/README.md

  I also got a warning saynig:"Missing "use strict" statement".
 In my functions, so I included a 'use strict'; in my functions to make that warning disappear.

+ Following metrics was returned from the Javascirpt file:
+ * There are 8 functions in this file.
+ * Largest function has 45 statements in it, while the median is 7.5.
+ * The most complex function has a cyclomatic complexity value of 19 while the median is 3.

-* After fixing all the error above I validated once more all the files to confirm that there is no warnings and all the files were good.
+* After fixing all the errors above I validated once more all the files to confirm that there is no warnings and all the files were good.
 ## Lighthouse Score
-* I ran the page in the devtools and checked with lighthouse my accessibility on the page and it all looked good.
+* I ran the page in the chrome devtools and checked with lighthouse my accessibility scire on the page and it all looked good.
 ![Aftersubmit area](docs/lighthouse-score.png)

 # Unfixed bugs